Bold self-assurance of style or manner.

 And, by the end of "Learn Swag," believe me, you'll have a PhD in promotional products.

-Here's what Frank, our first beta tester, had to say:
+Here’s what Jacob had to say,

 What's it gonna cost?